 Thing you’d never know: I’m a former ski bum

-An idealist at heart, Courtney gravitates towards stories about tech’s potential to effect positive societal change.
+An idealist at heart, Courtney gravitates towards stories about tech’s potential to affect positive societal change.
 She channels this passion into thoughtful integrated communications programs that elevate the impactful work of Mission North’s VC, Fintech and Future of Work clients, including Anthemis, Gemini, Policygenius and Zeus Living.

 Courtney has spent most of her career supporting brands big and small in the global financial services ecosystem, including Bloomberg, Investopedia and MoneyLion.
 Prior to Mission North, Courtney was at Vested, a specialist financial services agency, and global strategic communications firm, FTI Consulting.